sleepymincy/mommy/README.md

 ## Known bugs / limitations:
 - FIXED (**if** mommy is running at all times): ~~Does not work with `cd` ;~~
 - No known ones, but I'm sure there are.
-Open an [issue](https://github.com/sleepymincy/mommy/issues/new) if you find one.
+Open up an [issue](https://github.com/sleepymincy/mommy/issues/new) if you find one.

 ## License information:
 This is free and unencumbered software released into the public domain.